yousaiditchewie/rails-cms-backend/README.md

 To run the application locally:

 1. Clone or Fork this repository
-2. `cd	` into the root directory
+2. `cd` into the root directory
-3. `bundle install`
+3. Instal Ruby Gems with `bundle install`
-4. Install Node modules for React with `yarn --cwd client install`
+4. Install Node modules for React with `yarn run update`
-5. `bin/rake db:reset` to seed the database
+5. `rake db:reset` to seed the database
-6. `bin/rake start` starts Rails and React
+6. `yarn start` starts Rails and React

 ## Deploy